covid-19-impact-lab/sid/docs/source/states.rst

 Health States
 -------------

-Our Model combines
+Our Model combines an infection, a contact and an economic model.

-is similar to a Susceptible-Exposed-Infected-Recovered (SEIR) model.
-However, we represent the health states as booleans as opposed to one categorical variable.
+In many ways our model is similar to a Susceptible-Exposed-Infected-Recovered (SEIR) model.
+However, we represent the health state as booleans as opposed to one categorical variable.

 - **ever_infected**: Set to True when an infection takes place, stays True forever.
 - **immune**: Set to True when an infection takes place, gets a countdown.